Editorial Standards

 Do I use book or tax values for assets?

-Use adjusted tax basis unless you have a valid fair market value election.
-Keep the election memo with your workpapers and be consistent across years.
+Use adjusted tax basis.
+Regs. sec.
+1.882-5(b)(2)(i) requires the adjusted basis method for lines 2 through 5; fair market value is not an alternative method on Schedule I. Keep the basis documentation with your workpapers and be consistent across years.

 How do section 163(j) limits show up on Schedule I?